Where to Find Music Merch in Japan – Store Guide and Tips

 The Universal Store just opened and is owned by Universal Music Group, headquartered nearby in Harajuku.

 Here you can find featured artists from abroad like the Rolling Stones, Billie Eilish, and Taylor Swift.
-Their selection is rotating, and sometimes they feature UMG artists from Japan or K-pop artists.
+Their selection is rotating, and sometimes they feature UMG artists (like Ado) from Japan or K-pop artists.

 Check their website to see if your favorite artist is being featured!